DIY Furniture Plans

-We are at the finish line with the DIY furniture plans to build an upholstered chair with Part Four: creating the seat cushion.
+We are at the finish line with the DIY furniture plans to build an upholstered chair with Part Four: making the seat cushion.
 This is actually one of the easiest parts of the build even though there are a lot of steps.
 The attention to detail is what makes this chair look so professional!
-As a recap, Part One is the supply and materials list, Part Two is the plans to build the wood frame, and Part Three is a tutorial on upholstering the frame.
+As a recap, Part One is the supply and materials list, Part Two is the plans on how to build the upholstered chair frame, and Part Three is a tutorial on upholstering the frame.

 Cut List for the Upholstery Fabric:

 - 2 – 24″ x 24″ square for the cushion top and bottom

 - 1 – 6″ wide strip at 96″ long for the cushion gusset (the sides)